Tourists "head broken"

-In early August, at Trieu Trang tourist facility, dozens of "outdated" cars had their engines and designs modified, turning them into off-road vehicles to carry tourists around recklessly.
+In early August, at the Trieu Trang tourist facility, dozens of "outdated" cars had their engines and designs modified, turning them into off-road vehicles to carry tourists around recklessly.

-With a dazed look, Le Van Tho (a tourist from Dong Nai province) still could not calm down after participating in the off-road vehicle service on the sand dunes at the U&Me tourist facility.
+With a dazed look, Mr. Le Van Tho (a tourist from Dong Nai province) still could not calm down after participating in the off-road vehicle service on the sand dunes at the U&Me tourist facility.
 “When we got on the vehicle, we were not equipped with any protective equipment.
 Everything happened so fast, I only remember feeling like I was thrown out of the vehicle, and the driver just drove through the deep sand dunes.
-I can't imagine what would have happened if the vehicle had flipped over in the middle of the slippery sand dunes,” Tho recalled.
+I cannot imagine what would have happened if the vehicle had flipped over in the middle of the slippery sand dunes,” Mr. Tho recalled.
 Meanwhile, there is a tourist facility here that is willing to let tourists drive off-road motorbikes themselves, regardless of whether they have a driver's license or not.

 According to research, there are currently 4 businesses in the Bau Trang scenic area that offer off-road vehicles to tourists to experience and explore the sand dunes.
 In fact, in the past, there have been many cases where tourists have suffered consequences from this type of service.
-In addition, according to some employees working at tourist attractions in Bau Trang scenic area, due to the rough and slippery terrain of the sand dunes, there are often vehicle rollovers, or tourists are thrown out of their vehicles if they do not hold on tight.
+In addition, according to some employees working at tourist attractions in Bau Trang scenic area, due to the rough and slippery terrain of the sand dunes, there are often vehicle rollovers, or tourists are thrown out of the vehicle if they do not hold on tight.

 Loose management?